- Who is eligible for Medicaid in North Carolina?

 Governor Roy Cooper, who was North Carolina’s Attorney General at the time, said that “turning to MCOs is a risky move.”

 Medicaid managed care repeatedly delayed; took effect in mid-2021

-Since the federal government funds about two-thirds of North Carolina’s Medicaid system, CMS had to approve the details of H. 372 before it could be implemented.
+Since the federal government funds about two-thirds of North Carolina’s Medicaid system, CMS had to approve the details of H.372 before it could be implemented.
 The state sent its 1115 waiver proposal to CMS in June 2016, and the approval process was expected to be lengthy.
-The state amended the proposal in September 2017, seeking to add a variety to changes, including a potential expansion of Medicaid, with a work requirement, if lawmakers were to approve the “Carolina Cares” Medicaid expansion proposal that was introduced in the 2017 legislative session.
-[The 2017 legislation was not successful, but a similar bill was introduced in April 2019 (House Bill 655).]
+The state amended the proposal in September 2017, seeking to add a variety of changes, including a potential expansion of Medicaid, with a work requirement, if lawmakers were to approve the “Carolina Cares” Medicaid expansion proposal that was introduced in the 2017 legislative session.
+(The 2017 legislation was not successful, but a similar bill was introduced in April 2019 (House Bill 655); ultimately, Medicaid work requirements are no longer approved in any state under the Biden administration.)

 The state had originally planned to have the managed care transition take effect in November 2019, with a phased-in transition (Regions 2 and 4 switching to managed care in November 2019 – with enrollment beginning in July 2019 – and the rest of the state joining them in February 2020, with enrollment beginning in October 2019).

 The rollout was further delayed over the budget standoff described below, and the earlier enrollment window and November 2019 effective date were scrapped, with the whole state scheduled to transition to Medicaid managed care in February 2020 instead.

-And, then the February 2020 transition was nixed when the Gov. McCrory and the legislature failed to agree on a budget during the 2019 General Assembly session.
+And, then the February 2020 transition was nixed when Gov. McCrory and the legislature failed to agree on a budget during the 2019 General Assembly session.
 Implementation and open enrollment in the managed Medicaid plans was halted following an announcement of the indefinite delay.

 In June 2020, North Carolina legislators again authorized the transition from fee-for-service to managed Medicaid.
 They set a new effective date of July 1, 2021.